ahmad-chaudhry/SYSC3010Project.io/README.md

 # SYSC3310Project
 SYSC3310 Project Repository
-Fall 2018

 Hardware Set-Up:

 Connect ultrasonic sensors to arduino using schematics provided (Figure x)

 Connect arduino to Pi using arduino cable

 Ras-Pi & Software Set-Up:

 Add jssc package to blue-jay

 Create project and import jssc package

 Go to GITHUB and download

 For Sender (Bus): Bus#.java, and Arduino_RPI_Comm_Final.ino

-  For Receiver (Bus Center):  BusCenter.java.
+For Receiver (Bus Center):  BusCenter.java, getData.php

 From the receiver initialize the database.

+Download Apache2, PhpMyAdmin, and MySQL onto the Pi

+Paste getData.php file in var/WWW/html folder in Bus Center RPI

+Enter: https://(IP_ADDRESS)/phpmyadmin into the browser in the RPI

+Inside phpMyAdmin create new database busmonitoringsystem

+Inside the database create a new table names details2 with required fields

 Android App:

-  Android Studio: Minimum requirement of the application was to display the capacity zone of the bus.
-The Progress Bar, Notification Push,Text/Progress bar changing colors and Applications Icon were all added to build a good looking and Practical application.

-  Main activity.Java is where all of the processing for input and outtakes place.
-The APi.JAVA file is responsible for using Retrofit Lib and connected the application to the Database and calling the PHP file which fetches JSon data.

-  Android studio libraries were used for including a Progress bar, Sending Notification to notification bar and using RetroFit.

-  The application is responsible to check if user's input is a supported bus number else the user is returned an error and user can input a correct bus number.

-  Depending on the Bus's Current Capacity zone, the process bar's color and length changes for visual aid and a notification is also sent to the user if the bus is in heavy traffic zone.
+Enter the database’s IP address in the android app code (API.java file).

+The phone must be connected to the same wireless connection as the database.

+Launch the application,Enter desired bus number and hit get data button

 Running the System:

 Run the arduino code from the Bus Raspberry Pi (Arduino_RPI_Comm_Final.ino)

 Run the Java code (Bus#.java and BusCenter.java)

 (At any time, the app could be opened but until passengers are added to the busses, it shows green)

 Add passengers (add at-least 3 to move to yellow zone) on the bus, search that bus in the app, and a safety zone of yellow should appear.